7Block Labs

 1. Implement Real-Time Monitoring Systems

-- Use dedicated monitoring dashboards integrating mempool data, transaction patterns, and on-chain activity.
+• Create tailored monitoring dashboards that blend mempool data, transaction trends, and on-chain activities.

 2. Use Indexers and Data Analytics Platforms

-- Leverage blockchain data indexers like The Graph or custom solutions to analyze historical and real-time data.
+• Check out blockchain data indexers like The Graph, or if you're feeling adventurous, build your own solutions to explore both historical and live data.

 3. Establish Alerting and Response Protocols